antitoxic/antitoxic.github.com/_posts/2016-03-21-no-more-countries.md

 The branding technique enables countries to manipulate people.
 They make people love the country and the culture, and thus to never leave.
 Even making people help the country - proud patriots.
 And it's not because it's good for you.
 Only because you will be a loyal *"customer"*.

 And this is very easy for them.
 They already have the fairytale to tell - **history**.
 Oh, the great battles, the evil enemies, the brave heroes.
 The national colours, the clothing, the cute symbols.
 The ones that your grandparents had worn and loved.
 Well, our grandparents were brainwashed.
 So are we.
 There is no benefit of praising past heroes.
 What do you gain by doing so?
 May be they are your ancestors?
 Whatever it is, one thing is certain though - they are gone.
 Is praising them going to help you?
 Focus on the people you care about right now.
 In fact, there is only harm in having past heroes.
-Because having heroes means there are villians and accepting people from different cultures as villians brings you war.
+Because having heroes means there are villains and accepting people from different cultures as villains brings you war.
 War will not help you.
 People will die.
 Dying also doesn't help you.
 Dying however makes the story of the country even better and they gain even more loyal customers.
 Through death.

 ## Do you still like countries?